George E. Green (politician)

-George E. Green (August 30, 1858 Kirkwood, Broome County, New York – January 16, 1917 Binghamton, Broome Co., NY) was an American businessman and politician from New York.
+George E. Green (August 30, 1858 – January 16, 1917) was an American businessman and politician from New York.

 Life

 He attended the public schools, and 1877 became a clerk in a grocery store in Binghamton.
 Some time later he was employed by coal merchants Ford & Evans, and eventually became a partner, and then sole owner, of the firm.
 For decades he was the exclusive sales agent for New York and Canada of the Berwind-White Coal Mining Company.
 He was also interested in many other mining, manufacturing, insurance and banking businesses.
 He was President of the International Time Recording Company; and the Doremus Machine Company.

 Green was an alderman (3rd Ward) of Binghamton in 1887; President of the Common Council of Binghamton in 1888; and Mayor of Binghamton from 1894 to 1898.

 Green was a member of the New York State Senate (38th D.) from 1901 to 1904, sitting in the 124th, 125th, 126th and 127th New York State Legislatures.
 On September 19, 1903, Green was arrested for conspiracy in connection with the sale of time-recording clocks and cancelling machines (supplied by the Doremus Machine Co.) to the Post Office.
 After many delays, he was tried in February 1906 in the Supreme Court of the District of Columbia; and was acquitted.

 He was buried at the Spring Forest Cemetery in Binghamton.